• Skip to primary navigation

 • Mac

-Similar to Microsoft Edge, Google Chrome browser also provides the option to Enable, Disable and manage cookies, including the option to automatically clear cookies when you quit the browser.
+Google Chrome browser provides the option to enable, disable and manage cookies, including the option to automatically clear cookies when you quit the browser.

-As you must be aware, cookies are small files used by websites to store reusable information on your computer.
-This helps the websites to remember your preferences and load faster, the next time you visit the same websites on your computer.
+As you must be aware, cookies are used by websites to store reusable information on the computer, which basically helps them load faster, the next time you visit the same websites on your computer.

 1. Enable Cookies in Chrome Browser